sjdlabgroup/SAHMI/PDAC data/README.md

 ### Introduction

 We used SAHMI to analyze tumor-microbiome interactions in two pancreatic cancer cohorts: scPDA1 (Peng et al., 2019) and scPDA2 (Steele et al., 2020).

-The processed counts matrices for both datasets as well as SAHMI denoising test reports are included here.
+We also compare metagnomic read capture in single-cell RNA-seq, whole genome-seq, 16S-rDNA-seq, and bulk RNA-seq.

+File descriptions:
+- pdac_sahmi.RDS: SAHMI analysis results for scPDA1 and scPDA2, including metagenomic read counts and k-mer correlation test and cell-line quantile test results.

+- rutgers_sahmi.RDS: metagenomic read counts for all in-house samples analyzed by 16S-rDNA-seq, single-cell RNA-seq, bulk RNA-seq, and whole genome-seq.
+Raw sequencing files can be found at phs003035.v1.p1.

+- peng_microbiome.RDS: processed single-barcode by taxa counts matrix for scPDA1.

+- steele_microbiome.RDS: processed single-barcode by taxa counts matrix for scPDA2.

 Please contact Bassel Ghaddar (bassel.ghaddar@gmail.com) or Subhajyoti De (subhajyoti.de@rutgers.edu) for any questions.